What it is:

 How it came to be:

 I was browsing bechance and came across this post from Jagoda Kolodziej.
-The bold blue was irresistible and I was fascinated by the patterns and the geometry.
+I was fascinated by the geometry and bold blue color.

 The pattern was also reminiscent of repeating geometry from graphics advertising calendar app Cron (and a fence with a really similar pattern!).